maksimKorzh/vici/README.md

 enter INSERT mode, there are, however a few exceptions, they are listed below:

                  ESC - enter the NORMAL mode
               : or / - execute command
                    n - find next pattern
                    N - find prev pattern
               Arrows - move cursor
-       PgDown - scroll 4 screen rows downwards
+    Ctrl-d or PgDown - scroll 4 screen rows downwards Ctrl-u or PgUp - scroll 4 screen rows upwards
-         PgUp - scroll 4 screen rows upwards
+           0 or HOME - move cursor to the begining of the current line
-         HOME - move cursor to the begining of the current line END - move cursor to the end of the current line
+            $ or END - move cursor to the end of the current line

 # Commands
     See GNU ed commands for reference, all but global